CTFxShubh/Pixel-Manipulation-for-Image-Encryption-Tool/README.md

 2. Prototyping: Useful for quick, proof-of-concept encryption solutions.

-This tool demonstrates fundamental encryption concepts and can be expanded to include more sophisticated encryption methods as needed.

 ## Steps to Use the Tool on Linux:

 1. Clone the Repository To get started, first clone the repository from GitHub to your local Linux machine: